Inside Kunal · a private inquiry

 Institutional-scale agency without dependence on a large organization.

-Chapter III · Eight people, one map
+Chapter III · Eight AIs, one map

-They agreed on what he did.
+The AIs agreed on what he did.

-They couldn't agree on why.
+The AIs couldn't agree on why.

 Each reading is placed by what it believes the building is for.
 Tap a star to step inside it — then mark how true it rings to the Kunal you know.
 Your ratings shape the perspective you'll send at the end.